 I hope you were able to resolve the HTTP image upload error using one of the 9 methods that I described here.
 However, if the error persists, please get in touch with your web host to rectify it for you.

-Or you can order our WordPress Error Fixing Service to get professional and timely help in fixing the image upload issue on your website.
+Or you can order our tried and tested WordPress Error Fixing Service to get professional and timely help in fixing the image upload issue on your website.